riscv-ovpsim/imperas-riscv-tests/README.md

 For the RISC-V vector instructions and vector engines there are many configuration options and the vector test suites need to be created for each specific set of options.
 We have included one configured test suite as an example - for other configurations, please contact info@imperas.com.

+We have also developed a suite of tests for PMP and like the vector tests they are configurable for different designs so please contact Imperas for more information.

-The riscvOVPsim package only includes the RV32I suite, and the riscvOVPsimPlus package includes all current released publicly available test suites.
+The riscvOVPsim package only includes the RV32I suite, and the riscvOVPsimPlus packages include all current released publicly available test suites.

 To review the tests suites view: [riscv-test-suite/README.md](riscv-test-suite/README.md).

 To view the details of the specific test suites, look in the test suite directories, for example: [riscv-test-suite/rv32i_m/I/README.md](riscv-test-suite/rv32i_m/I/README.md)

+### RISC-V International Architectural Validation tests are now included in Imperas test suites
+As a service to Imperas users, we have imported the current suite of RVI compliance tests and have them working in our make/bash framework.
+We also run them through our reference simulator and generate reference signatures so you can easily compare our golden signatures with your DUT generated signatures.
+The RVI test suites all have the suffix -RVI in their names, for example rv32i_m-RVI.

 ### Using the test suites
 In the [riscv-target](riscv-target) is a directory for each target simulator/device.